nikhil647/Interview-Questions-And-Answers/SQL/sql-question.md

 ### ⚠️ When You *Shouldn’t* Use Them

-* For **simple CRUD apps** — plain SQL in Node is fine
+* For **simple CRUD apps** — plain SQL in Node is fine.
-* When your logic changes *frequently* — editing stored procedures is slower than code deployment
+* When your logic changes *frequently* — editing stored procedures is slower than redeploying code.
-* When your team prefers everything in **code-based logic** (and DB is just data store)
+* When your team prefers everything in **code-based logic** (and DB is just a data store).

 ---

-## ❓ What are the advantages of using Stored Procedures?
+## ❓ What are the Advantages of Using Stored Procedures?

-⚡ Better Performance - why?
-Instead of sending 5 separate INSERT statements from Node.js → DB 5 times,
-you can call one procedure that loops internally.
+### ⚡ Better Performance

+Instead of sending 5 separate `INSERT` statements from Node.js → DB five times, you can call one procedure that loops internally.

+---

-🔒 Improved Security
+### 🔒 Improved Security

-You can restrict users to only execute stored procedures — not direct SQL queries.
+* You can restrict users to only execute stored procedures — not direct SQL queries.
-The app doesn’t need INSERT, UPDATE, or DELETE permissions — only EXECUTE.
+* The app doesn’t need `INSERT`, `UPDATE`, or `DELETE` permissions — only `EXECUTE`.
-Helps prevent SQL injection since inputs are handled as parameters.
+* Helps prevent SQL injection since inputs are handled as parameters.

+---

-🧠 Code Reusability & Centralized Logic
+### 🧠 Code Reusability & Centralized Logic

-All your business logic related to the database lives inside the DB, reusable across Node.js backend
+All your database business logic lives inside the DB — reusable across:

+* Node.js backend
-Admin panel
+* Admin panel
-Mobile API
+* Mobile API
-Internal scripts
+* Internal scripts

+---

-🔁 Transaction Handling
+### 🔁 Transaction Handling

-Stored procedures can handle BEGIN, COMMIT, and ROLLBACK internally.
+Stored procedures can handle `BEGIN`, `COMMIT`, and `ROLLBACK` internally.

 ```sql
 CREATE PROCEDURE TransferFunds(...)